Mohanad-eng/MPPI_tutorial_mindcloud/README.md

 ``source ~/.bashrc``

-## second to use mppi we must have  a Map we will use slam_toolbox pkg from nav2 :
+## second to use mppi we must have  a Map(Global Costmap) we will use slam_toolbox pkg from nav2 :

 open your terminal and paste these lines :